jimbarrett/jimbarrett/README.md

 I'm using to build it.
 Anyway, mostly I just really like to be constantly learning something new...which is the reason I started programmming in the first place.

+- 🔭 I’m currently playing around with NextJS [here](https://github.com/jimbarrett/bible-verse-lookup).
+-
 As of Sept.
 2023 I'm currently on the market and looking for a new position!
 Check out my [resume](https://jimbarrett.github.io/resume/) and feel free to reach out if you want to talk!

-- 🔭 I’m currently working on ...
-* Playing around with NextJS [here](https://github.com/jimbarrett/bible-verse-lookup).

 <!--
 **jimbarrett/jimbarrett** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.